 On this page

 Running a company in accordance with international corporate social responsibility (ICSR) principles means taking the impact your business on man, the environment and society into account.
-ICSR affects working conditions, the environment, human rights and corruption.
+ICSR affects areas such as working conditions, the environment, human rights and corruption.
 Your company can benefit from applying ICSR, for instance it could strengthen your company’s reputation.
-It is also a key condition for government funding.
+It is also a key condition for government funding in the Netherlands.
 The OECD guidelines state what the Dutch government (and the 48 other countries which have committed themselves to the OECD Guidelines for Multinational Companies) expect in terms of international corporate social responsibility.

 Get ready for ICSR

-If you, as entrepreneur, are internationally active or your business relations are located outside the Netherlands?
+Is your company internationally active or are your business relations located outside the Netherlands?
 Then the government expects you to apply OECD Guidelines for Multinational Companies as the basis for your Corporate Social Responsibility policy and to report on it.
 This means you have to include the OECD guidelines in your social and annual reports or other publically available documents.
 For instance, you may publish an ICSR declaration on your website.

 Target: 90% endorsement by large companies in the Netherlands